yoember/yoember.github.io/index.md

 You can find two new files in `app/routes` folder: `authors.js` and `books.js`

 Let's extend our navigation bar.
-Just add the following two lines to your `navbar.hbs`.
+Just add the following two lines to your `application.hbs`.
 I just inserted next to the `Libraries` menu point.
 (You can move the `About` and `Contact` menu point next to the `Admin` also.)

 ```hbs {% raw %}
 {{#nav-link-to 'authors'}}Authors{{/nav-link-to}}